Fermi acceleration under Lorentz invariance violation: Conclusion

 The introduction of LIV in the two models leads to distinct changes.
 This difference can be explained by noting that, with the symmetry breaking, the acceleration time for the second-order mechanism tends to decrease compared to the standard case, facilitating the energy gain.
 However, for the first-order mechanism, the necessary time increases rapidly, resulting in the significant flux suppression of particles.

 The calculation presented here can be used to derive limits on the LIV coefficients by using the measured UHECR energy spectrum.
 However, the calculation of the limits on the LIV coefficients depends on astrophysical assumptions such as the distribution of sources and the mass composition~\cite{Abreu_2022,Arsene_2021}.
+The potential of UHECR data to find or impose limits on LIV will improved significantly if a source is identified and if a subset of particles is selected.

+Most of the uncertainty in data analysis arises from the lack of knowledge regarding the type of particle arriving on Earth.
+The acceleration time, and consequently the maximum energy a particle can achieve at its source, is dependent on the particle's charge.
+Additionally, the total distance traveled by the particle from the source to Earth is influenced by its charge due to deviations caused by magnetic fields.

+Furthermore, the ongoing challenge in identifying individual ultra-high-energy cosmic ray (UHECR) sources introduces significant uncertainty.
+Strong assumptions about source distributions and their characteristics further exacerbate this issue.
+Identifying a point source would eliminate many unknowns.
+Even if only the class of objects (e.g., AGN or starburst regions) responsible for these emissions is identified, it would allow for a deeper investigation into the details of the acceleration mechanisms involved.

+For these reasons, the planned upgrades to the Pierre Auger Observatory~\cite{augerprime} and the Telescope Array Observatories~\cite{tax4} are expected to significantly enhance the detectability of Lorentz invariance violation (LIV) in the coming years.
+These upgrades aim to select a subset of proton events and identify local sources, thereby reducing the major uncertainties in the search for LIV.

-The overall effect of LIV in the analysis of UHECR must include the three regions mentioned in the introduction: source, extragalactic medium and shower in the Earth's atmosphere.
-There is no way that LI is broken only in one region and not in the others.
-With the calculations presented here, the fundamental knowledge to calculate the effect of LIV in UHECR is set.
+The overall effect of LIV in the analysis of UHECRs must consider all three regions discussed in the introduction: the source, the extragalactic medium, and the atmospheric shower on Earth.
+It is implausible that Lorentz invariance is violated in only one of these regions and not the others.
+The calculations presented in this paper contribute to completing the overall scenario by incorporating considerations of the acceleration mechanism.